up42/docs/source/up42-blocks/processing/up42-countobjects.rst

 Supported parameters
 --------------------

-This blocks takes no input parameters.
+This block takes no input parameters.

 Example usage
 -------------